YuBangZheng/yubangzheng.github.io/pages/about.md

 # News

 - **Sep.
-2026** — Our paper on structure-revealing tensor networks was accepted for publication in _IEEE Transactions on Pattern Analysis and Machine Intelligence_.
+2026** — Our paper was accepted for publication in _IEEE Transactions on Pattern Analysis and Machine Intelligence_.
 - **Sep.
 2026** — One paper was accepted for publication in _IEEE Transactions on Geoscience and Remote Sensing_.
 - **Aug.
 2026** — One paper was accepted for publication in _IEEE Transactions on Circuits and Systems for Video Technology_.
 - **Aug.
 2026** — One paper was accepted for publication in _IEEE Transactions on Geoscience and Remote Sensing_.